mccharliesins/Force-Links-Same-Tab/README.md

 ### Expected Behavior
 - **Redirect Mode**: Links that would open new tabs redirect to the same tab
-- **Block Mode**: New tab attempts are completely blocked with no navigation
 - **Always OFF Sites**: Browser behaves normally, new tabs open as intended
 - **Disabled State**: Complete deactivation - no interference with normal browsing